RBT Data Collection & Graphing Quiz

 💡Definition:

-Measurement in ABA refers to the process of collecting objective data on behavior to guide treatment decisions and track client progress.
+Data Collection in ABA refers to the process of collecting objective data on behavior to guide treatment decisions and track client progress.

 1. Continuous Measurement